 There is nothing in the sources that Bellesiles cites that indicates that the guns listed on the Return of the Militia were the only firearms in the territory-certainly, nothing to justify Bellesiles's claim of increasing the number of guns in the territory "by 47 percent to 820."
-The
+The shortage of guns that Governor Claiborne complained about at the start of his militia organizing effort seems to have been a short-lived problem, and not the chronic difficulty that Bellesiles would have us believe: "You will discover that many of the privates are yet unarmed, but I flatter myself, this Inconvenience will soon be remedied-the Rifles (which were sent to me) are in high Estimation among the Militia, and the probability is, they will all be sold, upon the conditions, I have prescribed...."

-76 William C. Claiborne, Dunbar Rowland, ed., Official Letter Books of W.C.C.
+79 William C. Claiborne, Dunbar Rowland, ed., Official Letter Books of W.C.C.
 Claiborne (Jackson: Mississippi Department of Archives and History, 1917), 1:39.

-77 Claiborne, 1:152.
+80 Claiborne, 1:152.

-78 Claiborne, 1:155.
+81 Claiborne, 1:155.